The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Directed paths

 Let $\Gamma$ be a chart, $P$ a path of $\Gamma$, and $E$ a disk.
-If each edge in $P$ intersects Int~$E$, and if $P\cap E$ is connected, then we say that the path $P$ {\it is dominated by} the disk $E$ or the disk $E$ {\it dominates} the path $P$.
+If each edge in $P$ intersects Int~$E$, and if $P\cap E$ is connected, then we say that the path $P$ {\it is dominated by} the disk $E$ or the disk $E$ {\it dominates} the path $P$ (see Fig.~\ref{fig19}).

 Let $\Gamma$ be a chart, and $m$ a label of $\Gamma$.
-Let $E$ be a disk, and $P$ a one-way path of label $m$ dominated by $E$ with an edge sequence $(e_1,e_2,\cdots,e_p)$.
-If $P$ is not contained in another one-way path of label $m$ starting from $e_1$ dominated by $E$, then the path $P$ is said to be {\it upward maximal} with respect to $E$.
-Similarly if $P$ is not contained in another one-way path of label $m$ leading to $e_p$ dominated by $E$, then the path $P$ is said to be {\it downward maximal} with respect to $E$.
+Let $E$ be a disk, and $P$ a directed path of label $m$ dominated by $E$ with an edge sequence $(e_1,e_2,\cdots,e_p)$.
+If $P$ is not contained in another directed path of label $m$ starting from $e_1$ dominated by $E$, then the path $P$ is said to be {\it upward maximal} with respect to $E$.
+Similarly if $P$ is not contained in another directed path of label $m$ leading to $e_p$ dominated by $E$, then the path $P$ is said to be {\it downward maximal} with respect to $E$.